CreekSide Organic Material Processing Facility Information

 For example, you could place the bottom half of a greasy, food-soiled pizza box in the green organics cart and place the clean, residue-free top half in the green with tan recycling cart.
 Or, you could place the entire pizza box in the green organics cart.
 However, you should not place the entire pizza box in the green with tan lid recycling cart, as it has some food-residue remaining on it.

-The biodegradable bags are available to those who participate in the curbside organics program every four months.
+The compostable bags are available to those who participate in the curbside organics program every four months.

-- All types of organic materials can be placed in the biodegradable bags, especially if the material is smelly, drippy and might blow around in the wind.
+- All types of organic materials can be placed in the compostable bags, especially if the material is smelly, drippy and might blow around in the wind.

-- Biodegradable bags are different than regular garbage bags or plastic handle department store bags.
+- Compostable bags are different than regular garbage bags or plastic handle department store bags.

 - The compost bags that are available to residents converts into carbon dioxide and water within a few weeks after disposal.
 These bags have a longer shelf life than the compost bags of the past, so they can withstand some moisture, heat and light, before they begin to break down.